sunnybeta/one4all/oops/readme.md

 - Process of identifying the required characteristics and ignore the rest.
 - Property by virtue of which only essential details are displayed.
-- Languages uses `abstract classes` and `interfaces` to implement the concept of encapsulation.
+- Languages uses `abstract` classes and `interface`s to implement the concept of encapsulation.

 ```java